Nasekomix

-Nasekomix (Насекомикс) are a Bulgarian musical group from Sofia.
+Nasekomix (Насекомикс) was a Bulgarian musical group from Sofia.
 Their style could be described as an avantgarde minimalistic mixture of electronic music, jazz-rock, punk, indie, fusion' and trip-hop.
 The group themselves define it as 'melodramatic pop' with drum and bass and electronica influences.

 The band's name is a portmanteau of the Bulgarian words nasekomo (insect) and komix (comics).

 Beginning

 The band was established in 2001 by Andronia "Roni" Popova (Monday Morning), Alexander Yanev (ex Panican Whyasker), Todor "tkrst" Karastoyanov (ex Animacionerite) and Michail Yossifov (Vendetta, SkinFlick, B.F.D.M.).
 The reason for the assembly was an invitation from a youth music festival in Padua, Italia, received by Monday Morning but rejected by the members apart from Roni, who urgently gathered a new group.
 Later on Nasekomix were joined by Alexander "Sandi" Daniel (drums, Ambient Anarchist) and George Donchev (electric upright bass, double bass) while Alexander Yanev and tkrst left the band.